mrjoelkemp/godel.js/README.md

 The whole premise is that **you can build arithmetic from just 3 simple operations**: increment, decrement, and conditional jumps.

-Of course, in practice, this assumes that you also have a means of testing equality.
-Hence, there's more like 4 core operations: increment (`incr`), decrement (`decr`, conditional branch (`cond`), and equality (`eq`).
+Of course, Davis defines a conditional jump with a test for equality.
+Hence, the set of core operations is more like: increment (`incr`), decrement (`decr`), conditional branch (`cond`), and equality (`eq`).

 ### Caveats

 #### Negative numbers

 Interestingly enough, negative numbers are not supported in the algebra - thus making it toy.
-This is mainly the result of needing a lower bound (or stopping point) for our recursion.

-Implementing `lt` (less than) for positive numbers is easy.
+Take for example, implementing `lt` (less than).
+For positive numbers, this is easy.
 Our definition of `lt` would state that *x is less than y if (through repeated decrements) x hits zero before y*.
 For negative numbers, you'd be able to just increment x or y and see if x hits zero first.
-However, to determine whether you should decrement or increment, you need to determine if the inputs are negative.
+However, to determine whether you should decrement or increment, you need to determine if either of the inputs are negative.

 How do we determine if the inputs are negative?
 Well, a negative number is one that is *less than* zero...
 Hence, to implement `lt` for negative numbers, you'd need `lt` to determine if a number was negative.